 Award-Winning Faculty Katz faculty members bring their latest research to life in the classroom.
 Students interact closely with faculty members and can take advantage of their mentorship.
-It’s a point of pride that our professors are accessible and approachable, as many have won University of Pittsburgh and Katz teaching awards.
+It’s a point of pride that our professors are accessible and approachable, as many have won University of Pittsburgh awards and Katz teaching awards.
 Our faculty members serve as editors of many top research journals and have been recognized with numerous awards for their publications.
 Katz faculty have a results-oriented focus toward solving pressing issues in business and society.
-They embrace entrepreneurship as a frame of mind that enables them to envision cutting-edge research questions, apply new ideas to business models, and to take risks with transformative results.
+By embracing entrepreneurship as a frame of mind, they envision cutting-edge research questions, apply new ideas to business models, and take risks with transformative results.

-Tailored Career Management The Katz Career Management team is committed to helping students find the right position at the right company.
+Tailored Career Management The Katz Career Management Center is committed to helping students find the right position at the right company.
 The staff builds and maintains relationships with top employers nationally and in Western Pennsylvania.
 Career Management works closely with other units of Katz to ensure that our students have the critical skill sets and character necessary for success.
 We provide students with personalized coaching and assistance with job search planning and post-MBA career management.
-Our staff also collaborates with corporate partners to develop individualized strategies to help organizations maximize their recruiting efforts.
+Our staff also collaborates with corporate partners to develop individualized strategies so that organizations can maximize their recruiting efforts.
 The Katz Executive-in-Residence program gives students access to former executives, who are now part of our Career Management team.

 Global Opportunities Katz MBAs experience international business firsthand by completing a Global Research Practicum(GRP) or Global Business Project (GBP).
-The GRPs are three-credit courses during which students travel abroad and augment their learning with site visits to companies.
+The GRP is a three-credit course in which students travel abroad and augment their learning with site visits to companies.
 Students must then complete a research project on a particular business issue.
-The GBP, which is available to our students through the school’s International Business Center, gives Katz students the opportunity to travel abroad and complete a consulting project.
+The GBP, which is available to our students through the school’s International Business Center, is a three-credit course that gives Katz students the opportunity to travel abroad and complete a consulting project.
 In this case, our students work with MBA students from other top U.S. business schools.
-Past trips have been held in Brazil, China, India, or Thailand.
+Past trips have been held in Brazil, China, India, and Thailand.

-Collaboration is Key Our students serve on project teams at every step of the way.
-Since our students are a diverse class, both in cultural backgrounds and professional experience, this exposes you to new and different ways of thinking.
+Collaboration is Key Our students serve on project-based teams at every step of the way.
+Since our students represent a diverse class, both in cultural backgrounds and professional experience, this exposes you to new and different ways of thinking.
 We have been rated No. 1 in teamwork by Bloomberg Businessweek.
 Our goal is to mold graduates who excel individually and as part of cross-functional teams.
-It is part of what we believe is the need breed of leadership: the open-minded collaborator.
+Today’s flattened corporate hierarchies require a new breed of leader: the open-minded collaborator.

-Grow Your Network Katz MBAs join an exclusive alumni family.
-There are more than 23,000 Katz alumni in more than 90 countries around the world.
+Grow Your Network Katz MBAs join the alumni family of more than 23,000 Katz alumni in more than 90 countries around the world.
 This global network of alumni ensures that our students and alumni have a professional network to call on wherever their studies or careers take them.
 The Katz alumni network includes prominent leaders in business, including many CEOs, presidents, chief financial officers, and owners or founders.

 Strength in Differences Katz strives to enroll men and women of all backgrounds.
 During the past three years, diversity student applications to Katz MBA programs have increased 144 percent and the number of diversity students admitted has increased 85 percent.
-Our graduates formed the Pitt Black MBA Network (PBAN), which assists the school in recruiting diversity students and faculty and is raising money for student scholarships.
-Our students can take advantage of a number of national diversity organizations, including the National Black MBA Association, National Society of Hispanic MBAs, Association of Latino Professionals in Finance and Accounting, and MBA Women International.
+Our graduates formed the Pitt Black MBA Network (PBAN), which assists the school in recruiting diversity students and faculty, in addition to raising money for student scholarships.
+Our students take advantage of a number of national diversity organizations, including the National Black MBA Association, National Society of Hispanic MBAs, Association of Latino Professionals in Finance and Accounting, and MBA Women International.